-Part time students should be aware that adding courses, above 1.0 in a session, after the 100% refund period will result in full-time Program fees being applied.
+Part time students should be aware that adding courses to 1.5 credits or more in a session, after the 100% refund period will result in full-time Program fees being applied.
 If it is not your intent to study full-time and you are merely making course changes you should drop courses first and then add.

 Withdrawal from these deregulated subject POSts:

 It is important to be aware of the deadlines to withdraw from these programs before accepting, as there will be no refund of program fees when cancellations occur after the deadline for the relevant session.
 Refer to the Student Accounts website at www.fees.utoronto.ca for details on cancelling a de-regulated Subject POSt.
 Students withdrawing from the Coop program should also notify the Coop Office.